2008 Georgian parliamentary election: Contending parties

-The Central Election Commission refused 37 political parties to register for the election for various irregularities in their submissions.
+The Central Election Commission refused to register 37 political parties for the election, on account of various irregularities in their submissions.

 Opinion polls

-On May 5, 2008, the United States-based company Greenberg Quinlan Rosner published results of the United National Movement-commissioned survey according to which the UNM had the support of 44 percent, compared to 12 percent for the United Opposition Council, 11 percent for the Christian Democratic Movement, 7 percent for the Labour Party of Georgia, and 4 percent for the Republican Party; 16 percent were undecided.
+On May 5, 2008, the United States-based company Greenberg Quinlan Rosner published the results of a United National Movement-commissioned survey, according to which the UNM had the support of 44 percent, compared to 12 percent for the United Opposition Council, 11 percent for the Christian Democratic Movement, 7 percent for the Labour Party, and 4 percent for the Republican Party; 16 percent were undecided.

 Conduct

-On election day 21 May, there was a shooting incident in the village Khurcha near Zugdidi in the west of the country.
-Three people were taken to hospital.
+On election day, there was a shooting incident in the village Khurcha, near Zugdidi, in the west of the country.
+Three people were hospitalized.
 Close-up footage of the shooting was captured by a TV crew from Rustavi 2.
 President Saakashvili claimed that the shooting had been an attempt to disrupt the election.
 An investigation was carried out by the Norwegian Helsinki Committee within hours, and concluded that the shooting had most likely been carried out by Georgian forces.

 On 22 May 2008, OSCE observers stated that the poll was an improvement from the presidential election held earlier that year, but that it was stilled marred by a number of imperfections.
-Early results indicated that UNM had 63% and the United Opposition Council 13%, but the opposition's partial results from Tbilisi gave the UOC 40% and UNM 32%.
-The first results indicate that the Christian Democrats and the Labour Party also cleared the threshold.
+Early results indicated that UNM had 63% and the United Opposition Council 13%, but the opposition's partial results from Tbilisi gave the UOC 40%, and the UNM - 32%.
+The Christian Democrats and the Labour Party also cleared the threshold.